 To help meet the mounting need for reforestation services on SRA lands, CAL FIRE operates a single Reforestation Center for the entire state, located in Davis, California.
 The center encompasses the only remaining State-run conifer seed bank and nursery.
 Established in 1921, the Lewis A. Moran Reforestation Center (LAMRC) has provided reforestation resources to public and private non-industrial landowners throughout the state of California in the form of seeds and seedlings for over 100 years.
 Unfortunately, due to budget restrictions, the nursery portion of LAMRC was shut down in 2006.
 The seed bank remained functional and continued to collect, process, and store seeds with drastically reduced staffing.
-In 2017, a Budget Change Proposal adopted by California State Legislature, allowed for additional staffing for the RSP as well as related infrastructure and facility upgrades at LAMRC to expand seed storage capacity along with the necessary nursery equipment to eventually increase production of up to 1 million seedlings annually for forestland owners.
+In 2017, a Budget Change Proposal adopted by California State Legislature allowed for additional staffing for the RSP as well as related infrastructure and facility upgrades at LAMRC to expand seed storage capacity along with the necessary nursery equipment to eventually increase production of up to 1 million seedlings annually for forestland owners.
 While those improvements have yet to fully materialize, and despite fluctuations in yearly funding, the RSP has maintained CAL FIRE's ongoing mission to serve and safeguard the people and protect the property and resources of California.

-The State Seed Bank staffing remains minimal, employing 12 full time employees and 4-6 seasonal or part-time hires.
-These employees not only manage seed requests made by forestland owners but engage in the day-to-day processing of cones and seeds, as well as the coordination of surveys and collections of cones from field locations at optimal times of year.
-During 2023, staff and cooperators collected 210 bushels of cone which resulted in 148 pounds of processed seed.
-They also facilitated the sale and distribution of 102 pounds of seed comprised of 60 native tree species along with 23 seedling orders, amounting to 258,724 seedlings grown.
-While very dedicated and productive, the Seed Bank suffers not only from limited staffing, but antiquated processing and accounting systems, as well as restricted storage capacity.
+RSP staffing remains minimal, employing 8 full-time employees and 5-10 seasonal or limitedterm hires engaged in both seed bank and nursery operations.
+The employees not only manage seed requests made by forestland owners but engage in the day-to-day processing of cones and seeds, as well as the coordination of surveys and collections of cones from field locations at optimal times of year.
+In 2024, staff and cooperators collected 4,630 bushels of cone which resulted in more than 3,696 pounds of processed seed destined for the public seed bank or set aside privately as cooperator orchard seed shares.
+Exact final amounts are unavailable at the time of this report given ongoing processing.
+The Seed Bank staff also facilitated the sale and distribution of 801 pounds of seed, while Nursery staff processed 24 unique seedling orders, growing a quarter million seedlings, amounting to 182,551 seedlings distributed in 2024 with the remainder distributed in Spring 2025.
+While very dedicated and productive, the RSP suffers not only from limited staffing, but antiquated processing and accounting systems, as well as restricted storage and growing capacity.

 Cone surveys, which serve as the first step in reforestation pipeline, are inconsistently done, historically, by regional unit foresters with many conflicting duties, and the results of which are usually submitted to the RSP on paper sheets with limited accuracy or utility.
 Personnel, experience, and leveraged technology are not only lacking for the surveying of ripening cones but in their collection as well.
 Current practices see but a handful of experienced surveyors and collectors utilizing binoculars and traditional climbing practices to gather intelligence and materials from forest stands which are not always themselves accessible or practical for harvesting.
-Aside from minor investments in cooperative seed orchards out of state, the RSP lacks a steady supply of farmed or genetically bred seed stock, and thus, relies on the intricacies of wild seed collections on lands not owned by the State which require access agreements and other negotiations.
+Aside from minor investments in cooperative seed orchards out of state, the RSP lacks a steady supply of farmed or genetically bred seed stock, and thus, relies on the intricacies of wild seed collections on lands not owned by the Department which require access agreements and other negotiations.
 In factoring in the related struggle of demand for reforestation materials far outweighing supply, and the compounding obstacles that add to site preparation as time before replanting lengthens, the entire industry is facing increasing adversity.